chemosim-lab/ProLIF/docs/source/tutorials.rst

 Advanced usage
 --------------

-TODO:

-- interaction parameters
-- custom interaction
-- ignoring backbone
+For more advanced usecases such as modifying interaction parameters, defining your own interactions, ignoring backbone interactions and such, you can have a look at this
+tutorial:

+:ref:`notebooks/advanced:Advanced usage`